frdwish/machine-learning-beginner-journey/README.md

 - Creating and reading a scatter plot (actual vs predicted)
 - Step-by-step explanations inside the notebook

+### Day 3: Polynomial & Multiple Regression, Regularization
+- When linear regression is not enough (non-linear patterns)
+- Polynomial features and how they create curves
+- Multiple regression with more than one feature
+- Regularization: Ridge and Lasso (why and how)
+- Notebook included
 ---

 ## Goal of This Repository